websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/introduction-to-workflow.md

 ![Versioned assets can have two statuses.](./introduction-to-workflow/images/04.png)

-If an already approved asset is updated, it's sent through the workflow again.
-While the new version is not yet approved in the workflow, a second status is displayed for the asset.
-The approved version will continue to be used until the new version is approved.
-The asset's backend code is responsible for determining the displayed version, but most default to displaying the newest approved version.
+Most asset's default to displaying the newest approved version.
+If an already approved asset is updated, a new version is created and sent through the workflow.
+While the new version is not yet approved in the workflow, a second status is displayed for the asset (e.g., _pending_).
+The last approved version will continue to be used until the new version is approved.

 ## What's Next